johnpaulwelsh/hakyll-movie-blog/posts/james-bond-series-2.markdown

 **12) _For Your Eyes Only_ (02.21.22)**

 Dull.
 I liked the skiing, rock climbing, and shark stuff.
-But even most of thst felt derivative of earlier Bond movies.
+But even most of that felt derivative of earlier Bond movies.

 5/10